gy-mate/kalauz/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: ✨ Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this software
 title: ''
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: gy-mate
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+# What should be improved?
+E.g. _I'm always frustrated when [...]_

+## Preferred solution
-A clear and concise description of what you want to happen.
+A clear and concise description of what you would like to happen in these cases.

-**Describe alternatives you've considered**
+## Considered alternatives
 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.